iterative/dvc.org/content/docs/start/visualization.md

 DVCLive has other capabilities, like saving the model every epoch or modifying these default values.

-In summary, DVC provides more than one option to fit visualization to your
+In summary, DVC provides more than one option to use visualization in your
 workflow:

 - DVC can generate HTML files that includes interactive plots from data series